hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>VPC EndPoint</summary>

-- It is a virtual gateway object created in a VPC
+- It's a virtual gateway object created in a VPC
 - It provides a method of connecting to public AWS services:
 	- Its related traffic doesn't leave AWS network
 	- It doesn't require a public IP address,
 	- It doesn't require an Internet gateway,
 	- It doesn't require any other resource: a NAT device, a VPN connection nor, an AWS Direct Connect connection instances
-- It is horizontally scaled (bandwidth)
+- It's horizontally scaled (bandwidth)
 - There're 2 types of VPC endpoints:
 	- Gateway endpoint:
-		- It is used for S3 buckets and DynamoDB
+		- It's used for S3 buckets and DynamoDB
-		- It is similar to Internet Gateway
+		- It's similar to Internet Gateway
 		- Its related traffic goes through RT: (Destination, Target) = (AWS Service Prefix Lists, Gateway Endpoint ID)
 		- Prefix Lists are more specific than general public internet (0.0.0.0/0)
 		- Therefore, Prefix Lists will override the use of the IG when they're in the same RT
 		- It can be restricted via policies: full access is selected by default
-		- It is HA (Highly available) across AZs in a region: 1 Gateway endpoint by VPC
+		- It's HA (Highly available) across AZs in a region: 1 Gateway endpoint by VPC
 	- Interface endpoint:
-		- It is used for most other AWS services such as SNS, SQS
+		- It's used for most other AWS services such as SNS, SQS
-		- It is an ENI with a private IP address
+		- It's an ENI with a private IP address
 		- It provides another unique endpoint for the selected service (different from the service public endpoint)
-		- It is attached to a subnet
+		- It's attached to a subnet
 		- For HA, it should be associated with multiple AZs
 		- Its related traffic goes through SGs and NACLs
 		- It doesn't require a RT: it adds or replaces the DNS for the service